 ADFS Email OTP Provider

-TOTP Email authentication for Microsoft ADFS.
-It is a module for Microsoft ADFS 2019 and ADFS 2016 servers.
+OTP authentication for Microsoft Active Directory Federation Service (ADFS).
 It enables ADFS servers to provide multi-factor authentication (MFA) using a Time-Based One-Time Password (TOTP) Algorithm which is based on RFC6238.
-Using this MFA provider user is required to enter a confirmation code, which is generated and send to an email address associated with user’s Active Directory account.
+Using this MFA provider users are required to enter a one-time pass-code to complete a second factor authentication logon process.
+OTP code is delivered using SMTP service.

 Licensed version (additional features)